OfflineTV: Albert Chang

 Following the incident, multiple OfflineTV members apologized for their social media statements, and Chang made a statement on his Twitter saying: "I’ll be taking an indefinite hiatus from content creation to reflect and spend some time alone.
 I'm sorry for the people I've hurt in all of our communities, I'm sorry for the friends I let down at Offline.TV, and most of all I'm sorry for hurting you, Lily."

 On October 5, 2020, Chang uploaded a video to his social media accounts announcing his return to content creation.
 On May 17, 2022, Chang announced an indefinite break from streaming on Twitch citing finances and mental health.
 In October, 2022, Chang joined E-Learning Provider Tonic, as a Brand Strategy Consultant.

 TheeMarkZ

-Mark Zimmerman (born June 29, 1991), better known by his alias MarkZ, is an American League of Legends e-sports commentator, best known as an analyst for the North American League of Legends Championship Series, and former head analyst and assistant coach for Team Liquid.
+Mark Zimmerman (born June 29, 1991), better known by his alias MarkZ, is the current LCS Commissioner, a former American League of Legends e-sports commentator, best known as an analyst for the North American League of Legends Championship Series, and former head analyst and assistant coach for Team Liquid.
 He was announced as a member of the OfflineTV production team in July 2017.
 In early 2018, Zimmerman temporarily left the group, citing differences with management.
 He later returned in July 2018, working in both production and management until late 2019.